hediet/browser-ext-github-monaco/README.md

 ## Additional Features

 -   Press F11 to toggle full screen.
+-   The full screen mode previews the markdown if enough space is available.

+## Github Features

+-   Autocompletion for issues, mentions and emojis.

 This extension replaces all GitHub text areas for authoring markdown with a monaco editor.